Dyson V7 vs Dyson Outsize: Real-World Performance Test Results

 Like all the latest generation Dyson products, the Outsize uses a one-piece filter where the pre and post-motor elements are fused.

-The proof is none of the Dyson full-sized options (V15 Detect, Outsize, V11, and V10) leaked during the fog test.
+The proof is that none of the Dyson full-sized options (V15 Detect, Outsize, V11, and V10) leaked during the fog test.

 In contrast, the V7 MotorHead only has the pre-motor filter, not the post-motor element.